 Kombucha Tips, Tricks, & Traps

-A couple helpful pointers to keep in mind on your journey to becoming a badass ‘boocher.
+Here are some more helpful pointers to keep in mind on your journey to becoming a badass ‘boocher.

-Don’t screw up the SCOBY.
 The SCOBY is delicate.
 Like Goldilocks, it needs everything just right.
 For example, the water used to brew the initial tea and sanitize the glass vessel should be distilled, purified of any minerals or chemicals that might affect it.
 During the fermentation process, it’s imperative that there is regular airflow (forget storing it in a closed cupboard) and that temperature remain warm.
 Too cold, fermentation will slow and at the worst extreme, your SCOBY will start to grow mold; too hot and stored in the line of direct sunlight, and you also risk killing its essential microorganisms.
 And please, whatever you do, avoid the temptation to rinse your SCOBY.
 It may be slimy and alien-like in a science-experiment-gone-wrong kind of way, but you need all the microbes and living bits on there to induce fermentation.

-Sugar, sugar—not honey, honey.
 The part of your brain that’s in health mode while making kombucha may be concerned about the requisite granulated white sugar in the recipe.
 The thing is though, that sugar is the food source your SCOBY needs to create all the good-for-you byproducts.
 Raw honey or non-calorie sweeteners may sound like a more reasonable option up-front, but they will either interfere or starve the cultures in the SCOBY.

-Be careful with cheesecloth.
 Cheesecloth may be a tempting and seemingly logical option to use as a cover for your fermenting brew, but apparently the holes in the mesh are big enough for fruit flies to get through.
 Gross.
 If you must use it, be sure to double or triple-up the layers, but probably best to stick with a coffee filter or dish towel.

-Don’t flavor first.
 It’s great that you have a lot of ideas of how you want to flavor your homemade kombucha, just make sure you don’t jump the gun.
 If you add things like the typical fruit (berries in particular), herbs, spices, etc. before the first fermentation, you’re likely to contaminate the SCOBY.
 (Yes, it always comes back to the SCOBY.)

 Food Renegade has more great tips for homemade kombucha, including how to store the SCOBY and what to do if the taste isn’t quite right.